 - Similarity to the surrounding group is when you identify yourself as similar to the people around you.
 In this instance it is likely that you will adopt and perceive as correct the observed behavior of these people.

-There are a few real world examples that social proof can help in business applications.
-Theatres sometimes have planted audience members; the “plants” are given directions when to clap or to give a standing ovation.
+There are many real world examples that social proof can help in business applications.
+Theatres sometimes have planted audience members.
+The “plants” are given directions when to clap or to give a standing ovation.
 The general audience usually follows the planted audience members’ lead as a sign of performance quality.
 Social proof is also very common in social media.
-A user of a social network is perceived to be more trustworthy and reputable when they have millions of followers than a user who only has a few thousand followers.
+A user of a social network is perceived to be more trustworthy and reputable when they have millions of followers than a user who only has a few.
 In business social proof is used extensively in the marketing and sales of products to consumers.

 You can see how social proof can easily affect a great number of people.
 How can you harness this phenomenon for your own business?
 Nowadays, the medium for social proof would be the internet/social media.
 It has such an incredible reach and a diverse audience.
 Why not try some of these effective social proof strategies: